ilovepdf/iloveimg-wp-watermark/README.md

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Optimize your website images and improve your page load speed.
-Reduce the file size of your photos and gain maximum compression while keeping sharp images.
+Protect your site from image theft with our reliable and easy-to-use watermark plugin.
+Effective protection for your images.

 == Description ==